 I have extensive experience teaching in both research university and liberal arts settings and have received the Outstanding Graduate Student Instructor award from the University of California, Berkeley.
-Currently, I teach classes in race and ethnicity, research design, gender, organizations, food, and culture.
+My primary teaching interests are in culture, research design, social theory, race, gender, arts, work, and organizations.

 My interest in addressing inequality in organizations is reflected in my teaching both substantively and pedagogically.
-In my classes I provide a comprehensive representation of the subfield I am teaching, while ensuring that the syllabus includes a diversity of voices.
-I also create classroom spaces where students feel safe exploring and expressing their own diverse voices.
-I build community through open dialogue, requiring students to lead class discussion with minimal intervention on my part and connecting course material to current events and accessible, nonacademic sources.
-Additionally, I focus my course assignments and student assessment around the development of writing, argumentation, and research skills.
-I provide individualized feedback and require independent research and writing assignments, so students learn not just the substantive content of the course but also develop pertinent career skills and a sense of ownership over the practice of sociology.
+In my classes I create classroom spaces where students feel safe to explore and develop skills that are relevant to their own lives, interests, and career paths.
+I help students develop a critical tool kit for understanding and questioning the world around them, often connecting course material to current events and accessible, nonacademic sources, especially television and other media.
+I focus my course assignments and student assessment around the development of critical writing, clear argumentation, and research skills, so students learn not just the substantive content of the course but also develop pertinent career skills and a sense of ownership over the practice of sociology.

 A sample of student evaluations: